GulcanC/VUE-2/README.md

 # VUE-2
 # Go to the Project Page
 https://gulcanc.github.io/VUE-2/

 # About the Project
-This is my second VUE.js project as a part of the projects of the bestselling course “UDEMY - Vue - The Complete Guide (w/ Router, Vuex, Composition API)”.
-In this project I build some small front-end web applications.
+This is my personal VUE.js project.
+After I had learned some new topics about Vue.js with the course project “Monster Slayer Game”, I decided to prepare a slightly more advanced project like this one.
+There are some options for fighting against pirate, there is a battle log where we can see what happened.

+With this project I practiced with: data binding, interpolation, v-bind, event binding with v-on, output lists of data with v-for, conditional content with v-if, v-else

-# The Technologies/Technics Used:
+# Technologies & Techniques Used:
-* VUE 3
+•	VUE 3

-* CSS, HTML
+•	CSS, HTML

-* How to Output Reactive Data

-* Listen to Events

-* Interacting with DOM (Rendering Lists, Conditionally attaching/ detaching Elements ...)

-* Binding to Form Inputs
+•	data binding

+•	interpolation

+•	v-bind

+•	event binding with v-on

+•	output lists of data with v-for

+•	conditional content with v-if, v-else

-* Git
+•	Git

-* Github-pages
+•	GitHub-pages